jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 Now for the smaller print: Generally, the LGPL is a fairly liberal license.
-In particular, if you *develop a code based on deal.II*, then there is no requirement that you also open source your own code: you can keep it closed source, under a proprietary license, and you need to give it to anyone (neither your customers nor to us).
+In particular, if you *develop a code based on deal.II*, then there is no requirement that you also open source your own code: you can keep it closed source, under a proprietary license, and you don't need to give it to anyone (neither your customers nor to us).

 The LGPL is only restrictive in that the *changes you make to deal.II itself* must also be licensed under the LGPL.
 There is not frequently a